bryetz/SpotLight/Sprint4.md

 #### Cypress End-to-End Tests:
 - **AuthSpec:** Tests the authentication flow, including login, registration, and error handling.
 - **HomePageSpec:** Verifies the home page functionality, including post loading and interaction with post content.
-- **RadiusFilterSpec:** Validates the radius filter component’s integration with the feed.
+- **NewFeaturesSpecs:** Tests the functionality of the newly implemented features, including post sharing, infinite scrolling, searching, profiles, and DMs.
 - **PostInteractionsSpec:** Verifies the feed displays posts and interaction buttons correctly.
 - **SubmitPostSpec:** Tests the post submission flow, including logging in, adding text and media to a post, and submitting.